iotdomain/iotdomain-standard/myzone-convention.md

 # MyZone Introduction

-Myzone is an information exchange convention for IoT devices, services and other information producers and consumers
+Myzone is an information exchange convention for IoT devices, services and other information producers and consumers.

 ## Mission statement